RalphAS/GenericSchur.jl/docs/src/index.md

 for real and complex element types.
 No specific implementations are currently provided for Hermitian/Symmetric problems.

-Eigenvectors are also available for complex element types, via `eigvecs(S::GeneralizedSchur)`.
+Right eigenvectors are available for complex element types, and both right and left for real element types, via `eigvecs(S::GeneralizedSchur)`.

 ## Reordering
-An invariant (viz. deflating) subspace may be extracted via the `ordschur` function.
+An invariant (viz. deflating) subspace may be extracted via methods of the `LinearAlgebra.ordschur` function; see the documentation in the LinearAlgebra stdlib.
-This package provides this for ordinary Schur factorizations (real and complex) and for complex generalized Schur factorizations.
+This package provides this for ordinary and generalized Schur factorizations, both real and complex element types.

 ## Acknowledgements